 Scenario Request to move schemes How is the property occupied?
 Will a refund be given?
-Process Application for a HMO licence Move to Selective Occupied as a HMO at the time of application No refund on the Part A fee Application will be transferred to a Part 3 Selective Licence if the final licence has not been issued.
-Applicant to pay Part B Fee for Selective Licensing.
-Application for a HMO licence Move to Selective Licensing Not occupied as a HMO Yes, full refund of HMO part A fee to be given, due to the fact that the Property was not licensable as a HMO at the time of application.
+Process Application for a HMO licence Move to Selective Licensing Occupied as a HMO at the time of application No refund on the Part A fee Application will be transferred to a Part 3 Selective Licence if the final licence has not been issued.
+An administration charge of £45 will be applied (pay at part B stage).
+Applicant to pay Part B Fee for Selective Licensing Application for a HMO licence Move to Selective Licensing Not occupied as a HMO Yes, full refund of HMO part A fee to be given, due to the fact that the Property was not licensable as a HMO at the time of application.
 Applicant to commence a new Selective Licence application and to pay the relevant fee.

-Scenario Request to move schemes How is the property occupied?
-Will a refund be given?
-Process Application for a HMO licence Move between Additional and Mandatory HMO Licensing.
+An administration fee of £45 will be applied, (pay at part B stage).
+Application for a HMO licence Move between Additional and Mandatory HMO Licensing.
 Check occupation No refund to be given.
-No change in processing The HMO fee rate is applicable to applications under both Additional and Mandatory Licensing.
+No change in processing the HMO fee rate is applicable to applications under both Additional and Mandatory Licensing.
 Application for a Selective licence Request to transfer to HMO Licence Is it occupied as a HMO or intending to increase the number of occupants?
 If no, continue as Selective application.
-If yes, see refund column Full refund of the Part A Selective fee, assuming no draft licence has been issued and a new HMO application is made.
-No refund of Part A Selective fee if draft licence has been issued.
+If yes, see refund column Full refund of the Part A Selective fee, (minus the £45 admin charge) assuming no draft licence has been issued and a new HMO application is made.
+No refund of Part A fee if draft licence has been issued.
 The Selective Licensing application would be withdrawn by the applicant.
 A new application to be made for a HMO with full HMO fee rete applicable.